vyhuholl/eeg_flutter_app/memory-bank/tasks.md

 - Updated filtering logic to show all data since connection start (if < 120 seconds)
 - Or show last 120 seconds of data (if > 120 seconds since connection)
 - Applied fix to both main and meditation chart modes

+**X-axis Range Control Fix**: ✅ COMPLETED
+- Added explicit minX and maxX to LineChartData to control visible time window
+- Created XAxisRange class for X-axis range management
+- Implemented _calculateXAxisRange method for dynamic window calculation
+- Forces chart to show exactly 120-second window instead of auto-scaling

+**Data Buffer Access Fix**: ✅ COMPLETED
+- Fixed `getLatestJsonSamples()` method to return all available data instead of limiting to 100 samples
+- Updated `processJsonSample()` to stream all buffer data instead of limiting to 100 samples
+- Eliminates artificial data truncation that was causing loss of historical data
+- Ensures complete session data is available for chart visualization

+**Buffer Size Fix (Root Cause)**: ✅ COMPLETED
+- Identified that 1000-sample buffer could only hold 4 seconds of data at 250Hz sample rate
+- Increased buffer size from 1000 to 30,000 samples (120 seconds × 250 samples/second)
+- Updated both default buffer size in EEGConfig constructor and defaultConfig factory
+- Removed redundant time-based filtering from data processor that was causing conflicts
+- Ensures complete 120-second data retention within buffer

 ### Technical Implementation